Overview

 The taxonomy field allows you to select one or multiple taxonomy terms.
 This field has several settings that can be displayed as a: simple select dropdown, checkbox list, or beautiful select dropdown with select2 library.

-If the taxonomy is hierarchical, you are able to display the field as a select or checkbox tree, e.g. show childen terms when parent term is selected.
+If the taxonomy is hierarchical, you can display the field as a select or checkbox tree, e.g. showing children terms when a parent term is selected.

 Screenshots